-The following strategies can help you redefine your parenting plan, and learn to adjust to solo parenting so you and your children thrive.
+The following strategies can help you redefine your parenting plan and learn to adjust to solo parenting so you and your children thrive.

 9 Strategies for Overcoming Parental Narcissism

 1. Minimize contact.
-High-conflict people love to engage in psychological battle.
+High-conflict people love to engage in psychological battles.
 The hidden agenda is to keep you entrenched in the relationship, even years after the ink has dried on the divorce decree.
 I have seen few dynamics more toxic than exposing a child to constant below-the-belt blows and mental warfare.

 3. Avoid feeling sorry for your child.
 Nobody deserves to grow up with a selfish, self-absorbed adult, but there are worse plights.
-Showing pity for others only perpetuates a victim mentality, and prohibits them from moving forward and seeking healthy relationships of their own.
+Showing pity for others only perpetuates a victim mentality and prohibits them from moving forward and seeking healthy relationships of their own.

 4. Vow to be calm, pleasant, and non-emotional.
 This is a Herculean task if ever there was one, but if your ex is gaining emotional intensity and threatening to take you along for the ride, someone’s got to consider the impact on the kids.
-Deep breathing, meditation, mindfulness and support groups can do wonders for your physical and mental well-being.
+Deep breathing, meditation, mindfulness, and support groups can do wonders for your physical and mental well-being.

 5. Limit the amount of telephone or texting your child has with your ex while in your custody, and vice versa.
 Barring emergencies, the best-case scenario is no contact at all.
 Unless you suspect that your ex is not adequately caring for your child, it’s best to stay out of their house.
-Conversely, allowing your child to contact you about something your ex is doing, or not doing, is to invite triangulation.
+Conversely, allowing your child to contact you about something your ex is doing or not doing is to invite triangulation.
 The upside for the child of asserting himself or herself in the presence of an unwieldy parent is to learn valuable coping skills for dealing with difficult personalities down the road.

 6. Teach and model social/emotional intelligence.
-Point out positive examples of single-family households, where appropriate.
+Point out positive examples of single-family households where appropriate.
 At some point, a child grows up and is capable of more abstract observation.
 Better he or she learns about proper emotional regulation and healthy coping skills from you.
-I’m a fan of age-appropriate, straight-shooting communication, especially when the narcissism runs extreme.
+I’m a fan of age-appropriate, straight-shooting communication, especially when narcissism runs extreme.

 7. Nurture your child’s unique qualities and independence.
 Somewhere between infancy and adolescence, the narcissistic parent loses focus (if they ever had it) and stops seeing the child as a distinct individual with feelings and needs they must validate and meet.
 The child becomes, instead, an extension of the parent.
 The parent sees normal emotional growth as selfish or deficient, and this is what they mirror to the child.
-For the child to get approval he or she must meet a spoken or unspoken need of the parent; approval is contingent on the child meeting the parent system’s needs (Donaldson-Pressman, & Pressman, 1994, p.
+For the child to get approval, he or she must meet a spoken or unspoken need of the parent; approval is contingent on the child meeting the parent system’s needs (Donaldson-Pressman, & Pressman, 1994, p.
 30).

-9. Banish the term ‘co-parenting’ from your vernacular.
+9. Banish the term "co-parenting" from your vernacular.
 I have the utmost respect for adults who bravely endeavor family therapy following divorce from a narcissist.
 The work is hard and intense, and insight and pain relief are often long in coming.
 During those especially trying hours when I’m pulling out all the therapeutic stops, I sometimes find myself saying something like the following in a session: